Shinagawa-monkey/ejs-challenge/README.md

 # ejs-challenge
-A basic blog post project with Javascript, Express and EJS.
+A basic blog post project with HTML, CSS, Javascript, Bootstrap, Express and EJS.